Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/publications.md

  - **An Interpretable Machine Learning Model to Classify Coronary Bifurcation Lesions**\
 **X. Liu**,  M. Vardhan, Q. Wen, A. Das, A. Randles, and E. C. Chi.\
-The 43rd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), Oct.
-31 - Nov.
-4, 2021.
+In 2021 43rd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC), pp. 4432 - 4435.
+IEEE, 2021.
-*Accepted*.

 - **Sparse Principal Component Analysis with Fused Penalty**\
 B Zhang, and **X. Liu**.\